erosDiffusion/ComfyUI-ZImageDit/README.md

 - **if startup fails** check requirements for what is needed (quanto is not needed for these nodes, but for the other broken ones)
 - **weights** are downloaded by diffusers on first run for sdnq nodes, in you huggingface default cache folder unless you change it
 - **some option dont work** or i did not finish porting, test.
+- there are **other** files in the other folders but they are experimental, ignore them (you might need quanto even or other installs)
+- internally sampling happens with flowmatching euler
 - only tested on windows (but linux should be even easier)
   - Platform: Windows
   - Python version: 3.12.10 (tags/v3.12.10:0cc8128, Apr  8 2025, 12:21:36) [MSC v.1943 64 bit (AMD64)]